logicmagix/XTide86/README.md

 - NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.
 - All NeoVim commands can also be used in any other buffer.
 - Quickly enter focused and expanded file editor mode with Ctrl A/D (make sure you are in the correct tmux buffer), \z, \i <1000>
-- Switch between tty buffewrs and retain session.
+- Switch between tty sessions and retain tide42 session through tmux.
 Handy if connecting through SSH.

 ## tide42 Remote SSH Session